baldufal/i2c-to-ds/README.md

 A search on bus 0 will first reset all addresses.
 A search on any bus must not be triggered after a search on a bus with higher index was triggered.
 It is thereby strongly advised to set bits 0 to 3 in this order for initialization and then only set bit 3 for readout.

+## 1-Wire commands
+There are two test scripts, that allow sending 1-Wire commands and reading/setting GPIO values from a terminal.

 ## License
 MIT, but would be nice if you would link back here.